 Red State/Blue State: Creating Community Conversations

-In late summer 2017, WSI took our collaborative process of dialogue and theatre making to Chattanooga, Tennessee – a city that, like the U.S. as a whole, is deeply divided along political, religious, class, and racial lines.
+As part of our U.S.-focused work, WSI took our collaborative process of dialogue and theatre making to Chattanooga, Tennessee – a city that, like the U.S. as a whole, is deeply divided along political, religious, class, and racial lines.